-- (d) The 2013 Refunding Note was issued at a discount which is being amortized using the effective method.
-The effective rate is 60 basis points over LIBOR. - (e) The Master Indenture represents a limited obligation trust which secures payment for the 2013 Refunding Note.
-Note holder interest earnings are taxable.
-Principal and Interest are paid monthly from assets pledged as collateral to the respective indenture which includes cash, investments and loans (restricted assets).
-The debt does not constitute a general obligation of the Corporation or of the State.
-The indentures contain covenants relative to restrictions on additional indebtedness and provisions that, in the event of default, provide the Trustee with the authority to declare the entire principal amount of the debt, including accrued interest, due and payable.
-The Trustee would also have the authority to sell or otherwise dispose of pledged assets to protect the rights of debt owners.
-The debt is private activity revenue debt.
+- (c) The 2013 Refunding Note was issued at a discount which was being amortized using the effective method.
+The effective rate was 60 basis points over LIBOR. - (d) The Master Indenture represented a limited obligation trust which secured payment for the 2013 Refunding Note.
+Note holder interest earnings were taxable.
+Principal and interest were paid monthly from assets pledged as collateral to the respective indenture which included cash, investments and loans (restricted assets).
+The debt did not constitute a general obligation of the Corporation or of the State.
+The indentures contained covenants relative to restrictions on additional indebtedness and provisions that, in the event of default, provided the Trustee with the authority to declare the entire principal amount of the debt, including accrued interest, due and payable.
+The Trustee would also have had the authority to sell or otherwise dispose of pledged assets to protect the rights of debt owners.
+The debt was private activity revenue debt.